 If you or your apprentice or trainee don't carry out your responsibilities under the registered training contract, you or your apprentice or trainee may be 'engaging in misconduct'.

 Examples of misconduct include:

-- being absent from work without approval
+- the apprentice or trainee is absent from work without approval

 Resolve specific issues